sharifzadeh/FPrime-OrbitSim/Components/ImuDriver/IMU_WORKFLOW.md

 ## Overview
 The `ImuDriver` is a core component of the OrbitSim project designed to simulate an Inertial Measurement Unit (IMU) within the F' (F Prime) framework.
 It provides real-time simulation of accelerometer and gyroscope data, numerical integration for position/velocity, and a strict state machine for fault-tolerant operation.

-This component is designed with **Hardware-in-the-Loop (HIL)** capabilities in mind, utilizing a `MorseBlinker` component to provide physical feedback via an LED/Buzzer based on the internal system health.
+This component is designed with **Hardware-in-the-Loop (HIL)** capabilities in mind.
+The `imuStatusOut` port encodes system health as integers which are mapped to characters: **0 = 'F', 1 = 'T', 2 = 'W', 3 = 'E'**.
+These signals are converted to Morse code by the downstream `MorseBlinker` component to provide physical feedback via an LED.

 ## 1. System State Machine
 The driver operates based on a strict 4-state workflow to ensure data integrity and prevent race conditions.